JoJoMrZhao/Study-project/README.md

 # Study-project
-some code working in academy study
+These codes is a test to array some images.
+As I was new in coding, it's not so useful.